 Is there a story behind the basketball imagery on the cover of Pool and in the “Be Apart” music video?

 Sadly there’s not.
 There’s not much of a story behind the basketball.
 We just did some press photos with a friend up in the town I grew up in at a friend's pool.
-I actually had all the artwork kind of planed out and in the template and ready to go, and then I was editing the photos and kind of stumbled across that little cropped image of the hand my hand with the basketball, and it just kind of spoke to me.
+I actually had all the artwork kind of planned out and in the template and ready to go, and then I was editing the photos and kind of stumbled across that little cropped image of my hand with the basketball, and it just kind of spoke to me.
 I just kind of liked the deflated ball.
 It’s kind of like [The Creation of Adam,] the painting on the ceiling the Sistine Chapel where the hands are kind of out pointed at each other.
 I thought it had that kind of, I don’t know… you don’t really know whether the ball is drifting away or drifting towards the hand.
 And so I guess after that I decided on that.
 It just kind of made sense to put that imagery in the “Be Apart” music video, and I always enjoyed the way basketballs look in strange contexts.
 Actually, now I’m remembering, I always loved drawing them as a kid.
 It was fun to draw, so that’s really it; it’s just surface aesthetically pleasing to me.

 You painted the cover for Slow Dance in the Cosmos, right?